 Miyakonojo Bows, Jan 2017

-Local school children practicing archery, Kyudo Practice Hall, Miyakonojo, Miyazaki Prefecture, Japan, December 22, 2016.
+Reimei Yokoyama with a bow that has been laminated and shaped.
+It will now be left to dry.
+Yokoyama Reimei Bowmakers, Miyakonojo, Miyazaki Prefecture, Japan, December 23, 2016.
 A handful of bowyers from the Kyushu city of Miyakonojo make over 90% of all the bows used in traditional Japanese archery.
 The bows are made from laminated bamboo and haze wood in process that consists of over 200 individual tasks.
 At over two meters from tip to tip the bows the longest used in the world.